mc-cip/spec/format_spec.md

 - `asset` - For example, a required library mod
 - `framework` - For example, a required modloader

+Frameworks exist as a separate type because they may require a more advanced installation process.

 ##### `src`

 This field contains where this dependency can be downloaded.
 It contains the name of the host, in an all-lowercase string.
 Examples include: `curseforge`, `diluv` and `modrinth`.
-If the `type` field is set to `framework`, this field CANNOT exist;
+If the `type` field is set to `framework`, this field CANNOT be present.

 ##### `id`